ABOUT

 I have always been deeply rooted in the physical world, the very same world that has been torn asunder in recent years.
 We now have acquainted ourselves with the term "virtual reality," as if the reality we left behind was too terrifyingly disrupted to consider.
 There is a merit in physicality, in what you can touch, and what you can create.
 We are creatures of intense creative promise, yearning to use that power to solidify our impermanent position in eternity.
 We live, breathe, and create in the real world, and that is why the so called digital revolution is sooner or later destined to fail.

 I've been told a lot of things about myself, that I sound like Paul Simon, or that I allegedly made a deal with the devil.
 I am not here to discount any of those.
-I'm here to give you a tour of a vast library section by section.
+I'm here to share a vast library section by section.
 I can't at all promise it'll be interesting, but interest is relative.

 The Deeper Details Nobody Asked For: